silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 2. Repeat all the previous steps with -autoconfig -windowed -noborder

-# NB3!: You can exit Borderless Gaming after each of your gaming sessions in any game,they all use the same Drakensang engine and this needs to be added once.
+# NB3!: You can exit Borderless Gaming after each of your gaming sessions in any game, they all use the same Drakensang engine and this needs to be added once.

 # Ok,everything should be good, happy gaming.
 # silentgamepls